 Chelsea, Hell’s Kitchen, Columbus Circle, and the Upper East Side

 The fast food arm of the Bossom chain of vegan restaurants, Blossom du Jour sells appetizing sandwiches, wraps, and finger food.
-I typically go for the Smoky Avocado Wrap (avocado, smoked tempeh, tomato, lettuce, and chipotle aioli) on a gluten-free wrap.
-It is the bomb!
-If I’m craving comfort food, I’ll order their Onion Rings or Buffalo Cauliflower bites, which are also awesome.
-Blossom du Jour gets extra points for carrying Veri Cola and Spindrift Lemon Seltzer – two of my favorite natural soft drinks.
+I typically go for the Smoky Avocado Wrap (avocado, smoked tempeh, tomato, lettuce, and chipotle aioli) on a gf wrap.
+If I’m craving comfort food, I’ll order their Onion Rings or Buffalo Cauliflower bites.

 Flatiron, West Village, Soho, and Williamsburg